 Some pests, like roaches, can get out of hand overnight, while others, like scorpions and spiders, pose an immediate and serious threat, and can still become infestations.
 Don’t wait and don’t risk handling the situation yourself – call in the experts at Arizona Pest Solutions.

-We provide both commercial and residential services and use safe methods that are pet friendly.
+We provide commercial pest control, residential pest control and property management pest control services and use safe methods that are pet friendly.
 Whether you need pest control in Gilbert or pest control in Mesa and surrounding areas, we are happy to serve you.

 We can help both with treating current pest problems and preventive treatment so that your pest friends won’t be coming back any time soon.